shenlu89/jekyll-tailwindcss-starter/_posts/2021-08-01-build-your-first-jekyll-website-from-zero.md

 ### Create a scaffold

-I use **Ubuntu** as my developing platform.
-To create a empty scaffold, I just run this command.
+I use **Ubuntu** as defualt platform to build my blog.
+So I need run this command to create a empty scaffold.

 ```sh
 ## Creates scaffolding but with empty files